-First I think it’s important to go over what it means to be a cruelty-free lash company.
-Recently – I was approached by a company that wanted to send me some of their lash products and promote them on my blog, and social media.
-I asked them if their lashes were cruelty-free and they assured me they were cruelty-free REAL mink lashes.
+Recently – I was approached by a company that wanted to send me some of their lash products and promote them on my blog.
+I asked them if their lashes were ‘cruelty-free,’ and they assured me they were cruelty-free REAL mink lashes.
 Hmmm..
-I thought, how can your lashes be cruelty-free if it’s real mink?
+I thought, how can your lashes be cruelty-free if you’re using real mink..?
 They went on to tell me that their “sources” say these mink are on a free range farm and their hair is naturally collected through shedding and brushing.

 Can you picture farmers brushing hundreds and thousands of minks?
 I sure as hell can’t.

 Here is the reality: